shortpupper/rubix-cube-ai-trainning-set/README.md

 # rubix-cube-ai-trainning-set

-all images are fond on google
+all images are found on google